Margo Awards for Excellence in Practicum Education

 Michelle Niedens, KUMC Alzheimer's Disease Center

-Nominated by Kristin Nichols, field practicum site - KUMC Alzheimer's Disease Center
+Nominated by Kristin Nichols, practicum site - KUMC Alzheimer's Disease Center

 This award is designed to honor excellence in field instruction.
 With that in mind, please tell us about the field instruction provided by your field instructor/preceptor.